RPVote/voting-rights/analyses.md

 voting patterns that can be fit to the data.
 Currently, two approaches are predominantly used in voting rights litigation: King's iterative EI (King et al., 1997) and rows by columns (RxC) method (Rosen et al., 1999).
 Both approaches have their pros and cons.

+King explains that the basic EI model has inherent assumptions that racial voting patterns are not correlated with the racial composition of the precinct or district being studied.
+It also assumes that there is no spatial dependency on turnout (King, 1997).
+The quality of underlying data can also provide biased results, with the worst case election data consisting of voting patterns that are heterogeneous, polarized, and correlated.
+Feree touches upon these criticisms with respect to iterative EI, in addition to questioning the stability of results depending on the number of candidates and race variables, aggregation bias, and multimodality of data (Feree, 2004).
+RxC is cited as a better EI tool but the study lacks empirical evidence.
+RxC is also known to be computationally expensive although this is less of an issue with servers and optimal hardware.
+We mitigate any uncertainties in these statistical tools by comparing iterative EI results with RxC and Goodman regression.
 The `eiCompare` package helps facilitate comparisons between these approaches.

 See the EI vignette for details on how to use `eiCompare` to apply EI to voter data.